close up photo of monitor

 1. Direct Global Access

-CFDs connect Indian traders directly to the benchmark followed by global institutions, enabling participation in one of the world’s most liquid markets.
+CFDs connect Asian traders directly to the benchmark followed by global institutions, enabling participation in one of the world’s most liquid markets.

 2. Position Size Flexibility